benjaminangulo/cs224w-notes/machine-learning-with-networks/message-passing-and-node-classification.md

  $$ m_i\to_j(Y_j) = \alpha \sum \psi (Y_i, Y_j) \phi_i(Y_i)\Pi_{k \in \mathcal{N}\backslash  j}  m_{k\to i}$$         $$         \forall \mathcal{L}$$

-This equation summarizes are task: to calculate the message from i to j, we will sum over all of our states the label-label potential multiplied by our prior, multiplied by the product of all the messages sent by neighbors from the previous rounds.
+This equation summarizes our task: to calculate the message from i to j, we will sum over all of our states the label-label potential multiplied by our prior, multiplied by the product of all the messages sent by neighbors from the previous rounds.
 To initialize, we set all of our messages equal to 1.
 Then, we  calculate our message from *i* to *j*, using the formula described above.
 We will repeat this for each node until we reach convergence, and then we can calculate our final assignment,  *i*'s belief of being in state $$Y_i$$, or $$b_i(Y_i)$$.

 ![belief_propagation](../assets/img/belief_propagation.png?style=centerme)

 Belief propagation has many advantages.
 It's easy to program and easy to parallelize.
 Additionally, it's very general and can apply to any graphical model with any form of potentials (higher order pairwise).
-However, similar to the other techiques, convergence is once again, not guaranteed, this is particularly an issue when their are many closed loops.
+However, similar to the other techiques, convergence is once again, not guaranteed.
+This is particularly an issue when their are many closed loops.
 It should be noted that we may also learn our priors.

 A good example of Belief Propagation in action is [detection of online auction fraud](http://www.cs.cmu.edu/~christos/PUBLICATIONS/netprobe-www07.pdf).